knightsUCF/CarRacing/Log.md

 - leaderboard

 - color theming

+- object pooling for optimized spawning

+- different colors on each car model

 # What are the Other Core Features to Implement Before Moving on to Polish and More Granular Stuff?